 Have you ever heard the expression “same same, but different”?

-Yeh, this saying is perfect to describe how the business world and companies are running nowadays.
+Yeh, this expression is perfect to describe how the business world and companies are running nowadays.
 The truth is: there is nothing new under the sun.

-I believe that there is still a lot to come and that we are far from our development potential as a society.
+I believe that there is still a lot to come and that we are far from our potential of development as society.
 The matter is, we have reached a point where information is there for anyone, anywhere on the planet earth.
 There is no more “secret skill”, “secret sauce”, or “secret information”.
-That is super positive from the perspective which it levels up the quality of services and products that companies offer all around the world, but it also points out to companies the need to approach other aspects of the brand than just product differentiation.
+Which is positive from the perspective that it helps to level up the quality of services and products that companies offer around the world but it also points out to companies the need to approach other brand aspects, not just product differentiation.
 And those other aspects start with “human” and finish with “connection”.

 The power of meaning

-So, if you can’t rely only on the product to be different, what can you?
+So, if you can’t rely only on the product to be different, what can you rely on?

-As humans, we have needs like being liked by others and feeling we belong to a group, but at the same time, we want to be unique and have our distinguished path from everyone else.
-At the same time, we want stability, we also want to take risks and leave our mark in the world.
+As humans, we have emotional and controversial needs.
+For example, we want to be liked by others and feel that we belong to a group, but at the same time, we want to be unique and have our distinguish path from everyone else.
+We want stability, at the same time, we also want to take risks and leave our mark in the world.

-These desires seem to be conflicting, and they are.
-Because we are humans.
-The role of your brand is to understand how you can help your ideal public to fulfill their emotional needs through the market you are qualified to act on.
+The role of your brand is to understand how you can help your ideal audience to fulfill their emotional needs through the market you are qualified to act on.

-The meaning and associations you create around the brand are not about what it means to you.
-It is about what do your offers mean to your audience.
-Try to perceive your product or service as a tool besides its functional value, think about your brand as a path that will help your customers fulfill their psychological needs.
+The meaning and associations you create around the brand shouldn’t be about what it means to you.
+It should be about what your offering means to your audience.
+Try to perceive your product or service as a tool besides its functional value, think about your brand as a path that will help your customers to fulfill their psychological needs.

 Most of the stories and journeys happen again and again moved by these primary human motivations and needs.
-That is the reason why global brands invest millions in campaigns, videos, and narratives, telling the same story in different ways so they can reflect the audience’s desire.
-The scenarios change, the characters change, but the essence is of the story is the same.
+This is the reason why global brands invest millions in campaigns, videos, and narratives, telling the same story in different ways so they can communicate the audience’s deepest desires.
+The scenarios change, the characters change, but the essence of the story is the same.
 The key motivation is the same, and the plot is always similar.